phuchoang2603/omakub/README.md

 - **Neovim**: A modernized version of Vim.
 - **NextDNS**: A DNS service for privacy and security.
 - **Zellij**: A terminal workspace and multiplexer.
+- **Starship**: A minimal, blazing-fast, and customizable prompt for any shell.

 ### Utilities
 - **Set Git**: Configures Git with user-specific settings.